torvalds/linux/Documentation/arch/x86/intel_txt.rst

    -  This policy is rooted in TPM NV and is described in the tboot project.
 The tboot project also contains code for tools to create and provision the policy.
-   -  Policies are completely under user control and if not present then any kernel will be launched.
+   -  Policies are completely under user control and if analt present then any kernel will be launched.
    -  Policy action is flexible and can include halting on failures or simply logging them and continuing.